wizardone/occupator/README.md

 ## Usage

-Events are defined as POROs, responding to the method `call` or any other of your choosing.
+Events can be defined as POROs or other ruby object that responds to `call`.
 So you can have something like:
 ```ruby
 class EventObject
   include Occupator